Fergie-B/CI_PP1_AG/README.md

 - IPad Mini - Safari, Google Chrome
 - Samsung Galaxy A53 - Google Chrome
 - Windows Desktop - Firefox, Chrome, Edge

+### Testing User Stories

+1. As a first-time user of the website, I want to be able to view the class schedule

+2. As a first-time user of the website, I want to be able to find information on the membership types so that I get the most out of the training

+3. As a first-time user of the website, I want to be able to contact the gym for further information on the membership types

+4. As a first-time user of the website, I want to find out where the gym is on a map

+5. As a first-time user of the website, I want to know if the trainers have the proper qualifications

+6. As a first-time user of the website, I want to be able to view the business on Social Media platforms to get a feel for the gym

+7. As a returning user of the website, I want to be able to register as a member quickly and easily

+8. As a returning user of the website, I want to be able to view the class schedule so that I can plan which classes I expect to attend

+9. As a returning user of the website, I want to be able to view the class schedule to see if it aligns with my work hours

+10. As a returning user of the website, I want to be able to contact the staff through various channels i.e. contact form or social

+11. As the site owner of the website, I want to be able to view the class schedule on my mobile easily to plan my working time better

+12. As the site owner of the website, I want the members to feel comfortable training with our team by being able to access the information they need quickly

+13. As a site owner of the website, I want to be able to view the different types of membership succinctly and clearly to ensure I am offering my clients the right level of training.